 Michelle is certified CPR and First Aid

 Clint has been training service dogs for several years, as he started with another service dog organization before working with Medical Mutts.
-He's experienced at training over 50 behaviors.
+He is experienced at training over 50 behaviors.

 Clint got into this field because he wanted to make an impact on both dogs and people.
+He has seen some hard times himself and fully relates to the hardships of the dogs and of the people that they will help one day.
 He loves to watch the dogs learn as they progress through the program.
 He likes to learn as much as he can about animal behavior and is currently studying for his training certification.